-We help you fill the gaps between an innovative idea and a successful business by advising you so all your questions are answered.
-BSP prides itself on turning legal obstacles into opportunities for its clients.
+We help you fill the gap between an innovative idea and a successful business by assisting you on right choices.
+BSP prides itself on turning legal burdens into opportunities for its clients.

-BSP offers you creative legal solutions and helps you make the right decisions.
-We take care of the full incorporation process so that you just need to tell us what your vision for your business is and we do the rest.
+BSP aims at offering creative legal solutions to release your burden.
+We help you make the right decisions and we take care of the full incorporation process so that you just need to tell us what your vision for your business is and we do the rest.